SRON-ESG/HyperGas/doc/source/install.rst

     np.linalg.pinv(self._cov)

-For more details on this issue, refer to the `issue on GitHub <https://github.com/spectralpython/spectral/issues/159>`_.
+For more details on this issue, refer to the `PR on GitHub <https://github.com/spectralpython/spectral/pull/180>`_.